MicrosoftDocs/visualstudio-docs/docs/debugger/debug-interface-access/idiasessionex-getsourcelinkinfo.md

  `parent`

- [in] If not `nullptr`, specified the `SymTagCompiland` symbol to query for source link information.
+ [in] If not `nullptr`, specifies the `SymTagCompiland` symbol to query for source link information.
 Otherwise this method enumerates all source link information.

  `ppEnum`